Red Turban Rebellions: Early career

+Statehood

 On 10 April 1356, Zhu took Nanjing, made it his new capital, and renamed it Yingtian (Response to Heaven).
 The court of Han Lin'er of the new Song dynasty awarded Zhu with titles and named him the head of Jiangxi.
-Zhu accepted the titles and Han Line'er as emperor, legitimizing himself as a representative of a 'revived' Song dynasty and the 'Luminous King' described in White Lotus teachings.
+Zhu accepted the titles and Han Lin'er as emperor, legitimizing himself as a representative of a 'revived' Song dynasty and the 'Luminous King' described in White Lotus teachings.
 A few things set Zhu apart from his rebel counterparts.
 He did not challenge the past legitimacy of the Mongol Yuan dynasty and only noted that by his time, the Mongols no longer possessed it.
 When enemy military leaders and civilians succumbed to Zhu's forces, he gave them honorable burials and established shrines in their memory.
 Zhu insisted that he was not a rebel, and he attempted to justify his conquest of the other rebel warlords by claiming that he was a Yuan subject divinely-appointed to restore order by crushing rebels.
 Most Chinese elites did not view the Yuan's Mongol ethnicity as grounds to resist or reject it.
-Zhu emphasised that he was not conquering territory from the Yuan dynasty but rather from the rebel warlords.
+Zhu emphasized that he was not conquering territory from the Yuan dynasty but rather from the rebel warlords.
 He used this line of argument to attempt to persuade Yuan loyalists to join his cause.

 Zhu progressively developed his following into a working state.
 Zhu personally traveled to regions that had been conquered to survey problems and actively recruited scholars and officials, whom he invited to dine with him in his headquarters.
 In March 1358, he assigned Kang Maocai, a former Yuan official who had surrendered, to the Superintendency of the Office for Hydraulic Works to repair dikes and embankments.
 In 1360, he established bureaus to tax wine, vinegar, and salt, even though he did not control the primary salt-producing regions to the east.
 In 1361, he began minting copper coins, and by 1363, 38 million coins were being produced in one year.
 In 1362, custom offices were set up to collect taxes on traditional and commercial goods.